Vicarious-Devices/Manual/[4] Aria - uOS Knowledge Center/Muse Configuration and Tuning Manual.md

 /uos/muse/config/override/

 <details>
-<summary><strong>Workflow:</strong></summary>
-Upload your validated `muse_profile.yaml` to this directory online using the **Vicarious Console**.
+<summary><strong>Upload your validated `muse_profile.yaml` to this directory online using the **Vicarious Console**.
 Once uploaded, uOS performs automatic schema validation, version matching, and dependency binding.
 A confirmation window will appear once the Muse is live and active on Aria hardware.

-Deployment may also be triggered remotely via:
+Deployment may also be triggered remotely via:</strong></summary>
     ```bash
     uosc push muse_profile.yaml --device <ARIA_ID> --commit
 </details>